fabi200123/garm-provider-gcp/README.md

 # Garm External Provider For GCP

-The GCP external provider allows [garm](https://github.com/cloudbase/garm) to create Linux and Windows runners on top of AWS virtual machines.
+The GCP external provider allows [garm](https://github.com/cloudbase/garm) to create Linux and Windows runners on top of GCP virtual machines.

 ## Build